ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

   - Goal 5 Observations: User swapped to different pets multiple times
 - B
   - Device Used: Your Device
-  - Goal 1 Observations: Login screen looking crispy, likes the border radisu
+  - Goal 1 Observations: Login screen looking crispy, likes the border radius
   - Goal 2 Observations: User flipped through all the screens before finding the correct.
 Font too squished.
 User tried to also hover on the progress bar
   - Goal 3 Observations: User noticed he is broke.
 User frantically clicked on the money symbol and asked where to put in credit card info.
 He didnt know claim will give money (failed)
   - Goal 4 Observations: User didnt want to customize anymore beyond the top hat (failed)